somewordshere/telegram_translation_bot/README.md

 # INFO:
 Telegram bot for messages translation.
 Supports [Google Translate](translate.google.com) and [Deepl](deepl.com).
 It autodetects languages, currently translates to _English, French, German, Japanese, Polish and Ukrainian._
+Google Translate and English are set as default settings.